hexian000/neosocksd/API.md

 - **Response Content-Type**: `application/x-neosocksd-rpc; version=<n>`
 - **Response**: Invocation results.
 The response may be `deflate`-compressed if the request includes `Accept-Encoding: deflate`.

-Internal API reserved for [await.invoke](#awaitinvoke).
+Reserved for internal use by [await.invoke](#awaitinvoke).

 ### /ruleset/update

 - **Method**: POST
 - **Query**:
-  - `module`: replace a loaded Lua module, like `libruleset`.
+  - `module`: replace a loaded Lua module (e.g., `libruleset`).
-  - `chunkname`: chunk name for stack traceback, like `%40libruleset.lua`.
+  - `chunkname`: chunk name for stack tracebacks (e.g., `%40libruleset.lua`).
 - **Content**: Lua ruleset script or Lua module script
 - **Status**: HTTP 200, HTTP 500

-Load the posted script and use it as follows:
+Loads the posted script and applies it as follows:

-1. If module name is not specified, replace the ruleset.
+1. If `module` is not specified, replace the active ruleset.
-2. If module name is specified, replace the named Lua module.
+2. If `module` is specified, replace the named Lua module.
-3. If the field `_G.name` refers to the named module, update it.
+3. If the `_G.module` refers to the named module, update it.

 ### /ruleset/gc

 - **Method**: POST
 - **Content**: None
 - **Status**: HTTP 200
-- **Response**: Text report including reclaimed bytes/objects, current ruleset memory usage, and time cost.
+- **Response**: Text report including reclaimed bytes/objects, current ruleset memory usage, and elapsed time.

-Trigger the garbage collector to free some memory.
+Triggers garbage collection.

 ## Ruleset Callbacks